vvij86/churn_predictions/readme.txt

-Copilot Prompt — Create Separate Step 2 Notebook
+Copilot Prompt — Step 3: Load Existing Model and Test Data

 Create a new Databricks notebook named:

-"02_verify_unity_catalog_access.ipynb"
+"03_load_existing_model_and_test_data.ipynb"

-This notebook should contain only Step 2 of the MLOps POC.
+This notebook should contain only Step 3 of the MLOps POC.

 Purpose

-Verify that the current user can access:

-"superdata_au_dev.mlops"

-and confirm the permissions required for model registration.
+Load the already trained Logistic Regression model and the existing test dataset so they can be reused for MLflow model registration and scoring in later steps.

+Do not retrain the model.

+Existing Files

+Model:

+"Models/logistic_regression_pipeline.joblib"

+Test files:

+"Test_ds/churn_X_test.csv"

+"Test_ds/churn_y_test.csv"

+"Test_ds/churn_test_account_ids.csv"

 Notebook Content

-Create a Markdown section:

-"# Step 2 - Verify Unity Catalog Schema Access"

-Briefly explain what this step is checking and why it is required before registering MLflow models.

-Then add code to:

-1. Run:

-USE CATALOG superdata_au_dev

-2. Run:

-USE SCHEMA mlops

-3. Display:

-SELECT current_catalog(), current_schema()

-4. Run:

-SHOW GRANTS ON SCHEMA superdata_au_dev.mlops

-Display the grant results clearly.

-If "SHOW GRANTS" is not permitted, catch the exception and display a friendly warning instead of failing the notebook.

-Add a Markdown explanation of these permissions:

-- "USE CATALOG"
-- "USE SCHEMA"
-- "CREATE MODEL"

-Explain that "CREATE MODEL" is needed for registering a model in Unity Catalog.

-Do not:

-- load training/test datasets
-- load joblib models
-- train a model
-- create an MLflow experiment
-- register a model
+Create a Markdown heading:

+"# Step 3 - Load Existing Model and Test Dataset"

+Explain briefly that the model has already been trained previously and this POC will reuse it instead of training again.

+1. Import Libraries

+Import:

+- pandas
+- joblib
+- os

+2. Load Test Data

+Load:

+- "churn_X_test.csv" into "X_test"
+- "churn_y_test.csv" into "y_test"
+- "churn_test_account_ids.csv" into "test_account_ids"

+Print the shape of each dataset.

+Display the first 5 rows of each.

+3. Validate Data

+Print:

+- number of rows in X_test
+- number of rows in y_test
+- number of account IDs

+Confirm that all three row counts match.

+If they do not match, print a warning.

+4. Load Existing Logistic Regression Model

+Load:

+"Models/logistic_regression_pipeline.joblib"

+using "joblib.load()".

+Store it as:

+"model"

+Print:

+- model type
+- model object
+- pipeline steps if it is an sklearn Pipeline

+5. Basic Validation

+Confirm that the model supports:

+- "predict()"
+- "predict_proba()"

+Print a message indicating whether each method is available.

+Do not run full model evaluation yet.

+Do not register the model.

+Do not create an MLflow experiment.

+Do not create a model version.

 At the end print:

-"Step 2 completed successfully.
-Unity Catalog access verified."
+"Step 3 completed successfully.
+Existing model and test dataset are ready for the MLOps POC."